The Black Cap: 21st century

 As of 2019, the pub was in a state of disrepair, exacerbated by squatters who had been residing illegally in the building.
 However, reports of the pub reopening were confirmed in the summer of 2024 after pressure from local campaign groups and discussions with the Town Hall over use of the building.
-As of January 2025, the refurbishment and finance of the pub continues to delay the opening.
+The pub reopened following an extensive refurbishment on 21 March 2026 after having been closed for 11 years.